syncthing/docs/users/stdiscosrv.rst

 -----------

 Syncthing relies on a discovery server to find peers on the internet.
-Anyone can run a discovery server and point its syncthing installations to it.
+Anyone can run a discovery server and point Syncthing installations to it.

 Options
 -------